the hands should have no peace

 Multi-gallery artist-run-initiative Cool Change Contemporary joins the Festival’s visual arts program with a group exhibition highlighting the power of visual storytelling through drawing, illustration and video.

 Hands have a capacity to make and to touch, to be intimate, to love, to give and to take, to inflict great harm, or to heal.
-Hands are the restless, wiggling movers, changers and feelers, they dangle fingers through a perpetually running creek. the hands should have no peace takes its name from an excerpt from Nobel and Pulitzer Prize-winning American writer Toni Morrison’s novel Sula, which describes how intense emotion is experienced fully in the body.
+Hands are the restless, wiggling movers, changers and feelers, they dangle fingers through a perpetually running creek. the hands should have no peace takes its name from an excerpt from Nobel and Pulitzer Prize-winning American writer Toni Morrison’s novel Sula, which describes the way the mind, body and community express loss and grief.
 Uniting the practices of Pony (SA), Leila Baptist (VIC/WA), Claudia Nicholson (NSW), Jade O’Sullivan (WA), Andrew J Williams (WA), and Chiluba Young (WA) this exhibition uses visual storytelling to express an ‘embodied’ experience deeply connected with community and place.

 ArtistsPony (SA), Leila Doneo Baptist (VIC/WA), Claudia Nicholson (NSW), Jade O’Sullivan (WA), Andrew J Williams (WA) and Chiluba Young (WA)ProducerGrace ConnorsCool Change Contemporary Directors & Curatorial Support:Mayma Awaida, Paul Boyé, Miranda Johnson and Aisyah Aaqil Sumito